 Area 51

-After some time we arrived at the Back Gate of Area 51, where the road was blocked.
+I make a hard right unto an unmarked dirt road, where it was almost impossible not to start humming on the X-Files theme.
+The car quickly got covered in dirt before arriving at the Back Gate of Area 51.
 It felt like arriving at the Black Gate of Mordor, so close but still a dead end.

-One hill featured a patrol car, where we most certainly had a pair of binoculars aimed in our general direction.
-Two official trucks were passing in high speed as we stood by the gate, perhaps not carrying alien remains but it still tickled the mind.
+Perched on a nearby hill, a no-nonsense officer aimed a pair of binoculars aimed in my general direction.
+Two official-looking trucks were passing in high speed while I was standing next by the gate, perhaps not carrying extra-terrestrial remains but it still tickled the mind.

 Anybody past these signs will be arrested, no questions asked, and probably receive an alien probe somewhere as well.